FlyoverWorks/forecasts-api-docs/source/includes/_scores.md

 --------- | ------- | -----------
 page | 0 | Pagination page number
 score_type | none | Returns scores of a specific type.
-Possible values: `component` (aka daily scores), `answer`, `question`, `challenge`, `site` with_membership_id | none | If the value of this parameter is `true`, only scores with a membership_id set will be returned without_membership_id | none | If the value of this parameter is `true`, only scores without a membership_id set will be returned scoreable_id | none | Filters scores to include only scores for a single scoreable.
+Possible values: `component` (aka daily scores), `answer`, `question`, `challenge`, `site` membership_id | none | If this ID is present, the endpoint will give back scores for only that membership/user with_membership_id | none | If the value of this parameter is `true`, only scores with a membership_id set will be returned without_membership_id | none | If the value of this parameter is `true`, only scores without a membership_id set will be returned scoreable_id | none | Filters scores to include only scores for a single scoreable.
 This can be the id of an `answer`, `question`, `challenge`, or `site` record.
 If a value is passed for this parameter, the `score_type` record must also be set.
 So if you wanted scores for just a single question, you would pass `score_type=question&scoreable_id=123`